openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 3: PIR Sensitivity

 setting
-PIR sensitivity settings.
+<p&gtPIR sensitivity settings.
 0 means disable the PIR motion.
 1 means the lowest sensitivity, 99 means the highest sensitivity.
-High sensitivity means can detected long distance, but if there is more noise signal in the environment, it will re-trigger too frequently.
+High sensitivity means can detected long distance, but if there is more noise signal in the environment, it will re-trigger too frequently.</p&gt
 Values in the range 0 to 99 may be set.

 The manufacturer defined default value is ```80```.